thinking-with-computers/thinking-with-computers.github.io/_posts/2022-04-28-clj_and_graal.md

 ---
-title: Clj + Graal: Compiling Clojure a static binary.
+title: Clj and Graal: Compiling Clojure a static binary.
 author: Scott
 layout: post
-tags: meta
+tags: clojure, tooling
 ---

 I have been plugging away at [a first implementation of Ludus](https://github.com/thinking-with-computers/cludus) for a while now, and it's both quite nice in terms of syntax, and it's Turing-complete!
 (All of the gory details of my design process and implementation state are available in the [ludus-spec repo](https://github.com/thinking-with-computers/ludus-spec) on Github.)
 I have much more to say about Ludus and its design in the (near) future (just once this term ends and I revise my second book...).